sje30/munin-R/README.md

 applications of R, particularly geared to those of interest in the scholarly communications community.
-These case studies have not yet been prepared (as of October 15th 2020), so we are looking for suggestions from your on what types of problems you would like us to discuss.
+These case studies have not yet been prepared (as of October 15th 2020), so we are looking for suggestions from you --  what types of problems would you like us to discuss?
 We hope to do at least two case studies in detail.
 To help seed the conversation, here are some potential topics: